 The Minnesota Report Card gives you easy access to understandable district and school data.

-This tool is designed to provide parents, educators, schools, districts and citizens with easy access to district and school information, test results, revenue and expenditure data, demographic information and other critical data in a centralized location.
+This tool is designed to provide parents, educators, schools, districts and citizens with easy access to district and school information, test results, demographic information and other critical data in a centralized location.
 Choose from several reports to learn more about the state of education in your local district, a specific school, or the state as a whole.

 To get started, choose a report from the menu on the left.